DrewGilpin/AdvancedCMakeTitanEngineExample/README.md

 ## Preparing the engine files

 The large engine assets and libraries are stored in the repository as zip archives.
-Extract them **in place** before configuring the build:
+If the extracted files are missing, CMake will unpack them automatically during configuration:

 ```
 assets/Engine.zip            -> assets/Engine.pak